roland-lfor/P2Acars/ReadMe.txt

 	2/ Your flight CALLSIGN, on which P2Acars messages will be send
-- They will be requested upon start from the console => to avoid the need to enter each time your SimBrief ID, you can pass it as an argument to PAcars.exe.
+- They will be requested upon start from the console => to avoid the need to enter each time your SimBrief ID, you can pass it as an argument to P2Acars.exe.
 	You can do that in a BAT file, or using FSUIPC auto start capabilities, or maybe also in the EXE.xml of MSFS